Hairspray (musical): International productions

 The first international production opened in Toronto at the Princess of Wales Theatre in April 2004 and ran for 245 performances.
 Vanessa Olivarez, a former American Idol contestant, starred as Tracy, and Jay Brazeau starred as Edna.
 The cast also included Tom Rooney as Wilbur, Fran Jaye as Motormouth Maybelle, Matthew Morgan as Seaweed, Shennel Campbell as Little Inez, Jennifer Stewart as Penny, Michael Torontow as Link, Susan Henley as Velma, Tara Macri as Amber, Kevin Meaney and Charlotte Moore as the Authority Figures, and Paul McQuillan as Corny.
 Rounding out the opening night cast were Caissie Levy, Steven Cutts, Felicia Dinwiddie, Karen Burthwright, Jesse Weafer, Clyde Alves, Breanne Arrigo, Lisa Bell, Adam Bolton, Amanda DeFreitas, Starr Dominigue, Nicolas Dromard, Desmond Osborne, Melanie Phillipson, Stephanie Pitsiladis, Christine Rossi, Avery Saltzman, Sheldon Smith, Alison Smyth, Lindsay Thomas, Darren Voros, Derek Wiens, and Ryan Wilson.

 A South African production opened in Johannesburg in October 2007 with the original direction and choreography recreated by Matt Lenz and Greg Graham.
 New set and costume designs were by Michael Bottari and Ronald Case.
 A production in Buenos Aires, Argentina, opened on July 16, 2008, starring Enrique Pinti as Edna.
 The role of Tracy was cast through a reality-competition show called Yo Quiero Ser la Protagonista de Hairspray (I Want to Be Hairspray's Protagonist).

 On November 14, 2008, a production of Hairspray in Manila, the Philippines, starred Madel Ching as Tracy and Michael de Mesa as Edna.
 The production closed on December 7, 2008.
 On July 10, 2009, a Brazilian production opened in Rio de Janeiro, starring Simone Gutierrez as Tracy and Edson Celulari as Edna.
-A 2010 Brazilian tour stopped in São Paulo, Brasilia, Curitiba and Porto Alegre.
+A 2010 Brazilian tour stopped in São Paulo, Brasília, Curitiba and Porto Alegre.
+On July 4, 2024, a Brazilian revival opened in Rio de Janeiro and São Paulo in September 5, starring Vânia Canto as Tracy and Tiago Abravanel as Edna.